MicrosoftDocs/azure-docs/articles/ai-services/ai-studio/how-to/connections-add.md

 In this article, you learn how to add a new connection in Azure AI Studio.

 Connections are a way to authenticate and consume both Microsoft and third-party resources within your Azure AI projects.
+For example, connections can be used for prompt flow, training data, and deployments.
+[Connections can be created](../how-to/connections-add.md) exclusively for one project or shared with all projects in the same Azure AI resource.

 ## Create a new connection